 - 1 tbsp baking powder

 - 1 tsp vanilla extract

 - 1 tsp molasses

-If you’ve never made rhubarb sauce, you really need to try it.
+If you like rhubarb, you’re sure to enjoy rhubarb sauce.
 It’s super easy to do and I love the flavor!

 Wash and chop your rhubarb stalks.
 Dump them all in a sauce pan with enough water to cover the bottom of the pan about an inch deep.
 Turn heat to medium until water is boiling, then turn down to simmer.
 Stir so that rhubarb on top cooks too.
 When all the rhubarb is cooked and tender, turn heat off and add sugar to taste.
 Stir sugar in while rhubarb is still warm so it will dissolve easily.

 You can eat the rhubarb sauce as it is, or use it to top ice cream, cake, mix into yogurt, or use in place of the liquid and sugar in some of your baked goods.

 Do you like rhubarb?
 What is your favorite recipe for rhubarb?